realJohnDoe/idea-craft/memory-bank/progress.md

 ## What's Left to Build

+- Add a quick preview for wikilinks when typing `[[`
 - Implement a more robust frontmatter parsing system.
 - Implement a very convenient markdown editor with similar UX as Notion or Obsidian.
 - Implement a calendar view for events.
+- Make it more obvious that the different frontmatter attributes are editable.
+  Currently, only on mouseover, an edit button appears.

 ## Current Status